goremetking/Deep-Learning-Nanodegree/README.md

 ## tv-script-generation
 Contains project 3:
 Implementing a recurrent neural network with LSTM cells and training it on scripts from Moe's Tavern in The Simpsons, and then generates its own script.

+## language-translation
+Contains project 4:
+This time implementing a recurrent neural network using a sequence 2 sequence model and training it on a portion of English/French corpus to demonstrate translating from English to French.